Bougainville campaign: Japanese occupation

 The airfield at Kahili was known by the Japanese as Buin Airfield, and to its south was an airfield on Ballale Island in the Shortland Islands.
 These bases allowed the Japanese to conduct operations in the southern Solomon Islands and to attack the Allied lines of communication between the United States, Australia and the Southwest Pacific Area.

-At the opening of the Allied offensives, their estimates of Japanese strength on Bougainville varied widely, ranging between 45,000 and 65,000 Army, Navy, and labour personnel.
+At the opening of the Allied offensives, their estimates of Japanese strength on Bougainville varied widely, ranging between 45,000 and 65,000 army, navy, and labour personnel.
 These forces constituted the Japanese 17th Army, commanded by General Harukichi Hyakutake.
-Hyukatake reported to General Hitoshi Imamura, commander of the Japanese Eighth Area Army, headquartered at Rabaul on New Britain Island.
+Hyukatake reported to General Hitoshi Imamura, commander of the Japanese Eighth Area Army, headquartered at Rabaul on New Britain.
 Naval command at Rabaul was the responsibility of Vice Admiral Jinichi Kusaka, commander Southeast Area Fleet.
 The level of cooperation between these two officers was greater than that usually found between the branches of the Japanese armed forces.

-On Bougainville, the Japanese forces consisted of the following formations: the 17th Infantry Group – consisting of the 81st Infantry Regiment and the III Battalion, 53rd Infantry Regiment under Major General Kesao Kijima, and elements of the 6th Division.
-The 17th Infantry occupied northern Bougainville, while the 6th had responsibility for the island south of Tarina.
+The 17th Infantry Group occupied Bougainville and consisted of the 81st Infantry Regiment and the III Battalion, 53rd Infantry Regiment under Major General Kesao Kijima.
+Elements of the 6th Division had responsibility for the island south of Tarina.

 Allied planning

 Choice of Bougainville

 Reduction of the main Japanese base at Rabaul was the ultimate goal of the Allied offensive in the Solomons.
 To achieve this, Allied planners formulated Operation Cartwheel.
-By 1943 Rabaul was already within range of Allied heavy bombers, but a closer airfield was needed for light bombers and escort fighters.
+By 1943 Rabaul was within range of Allied heavy bombers, but a closer airfield was needed for light bombers and escort fighters.
 Thus, the entire island of Bougainville did not need to be occupied; only enough relatively flat land to support an airbase was required.
-According to Morison this "was the one and only reason why the JCS authorized Halsey to seize a section of Bougainville: to establish forward airfields for strikes on Rabaul."
+According to historian Samuel Eliot Morison, this "was the one and only reason why the JCS authorized Halsey to seize a section of Bougainville: to establish forward airfields for strikes on Rabaul."

-The area around Cape Torokina was settled on since, among other things, the Japanese were not there in force and had no airfield there.
-Also, Empress Augusta Bay had a somewhat protected anchorage, and the physical barriers to the east of the cape – for instance the mountain ranges and thick jungle – meant that mounting a counterattack would be beyond the capabilities of the Japanese for weeks, if not months, which would allow the US forces to consolidate after landing and give them enough time to establish a strong perimeter.
+The area around Cape Torokina was determined to be an acceptable location.
+The Japanese were not there in force and had no airfield there.
+Empress Augusta Bay had a somewhat protected anchorage, and the physical barriers to the east of the cape – for instance the mountain ranges and thick jungle – meant that mounting a counterattack would be beyond the capabilities of the Japanese for weeks, if not months, which would allow the US forces to consolidate after landing and give them enough time to establish a strong perimeter.
+The preparation for landings at Cape Torokina became known as Operation Cherry Blossom.

 Preparations for the landings

 Bougainville lay within the Southwest Pacific Area, so operations were nominally under the command of General Douglas MacArthur, whose headquarters were in Brisbane, Australia.
 Although MacArthur had to approve all major moves, he gave planning and operational control to Admiral William F. Halsey, Commander U.S. Third Fleet, headquartered at Nouméa on New Caledonia.
-In mid-October, Halsey set 1 November as the date for the invasion of Bougainville.
+In mid-October, Halsey set 1 November 1943 as the date for the invasion of Bougainville.